GongT/baobao/library/lifecycle/docs/lifecycle.api.md

     progress(fn: ProgressCallback<PT>): Promise<T> & IProgressHolder<T, PT>;
 }

+// Warning: (ae-missing-release-tag) "isCanceledError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isCanceledError(error: any): boolean;

+// Warning: (ae-missing-release-tag) "isDisposedError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isDisposedError(error: any): boolean;

+// Warning: (ae-missing-release-tag) "isTimeoutError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isTimeoutError(error: Error): error is TimeoutError;

 // Warning: (ae-missing-release-tag) "LifecycleObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)